uuttff8/Remmel/README.md

 or email uuttff8@gmail.com me.

 ### License
-The Lemmer project is available for free use, as described by the LICENSE (MIT).
+The Remmel project is available for free use, as described by the LICENSE (MIT).